taocpp/taopq/doc/Transaction.md

 From any transaction, you can create a subtransaction by calling the `subtransaction()`-method.
 It returns just another `tao::pq::transaction`-derived object from which you may create further, nested subtransactions if needed.

-All transactions then offer a unified interface.
+All transactions then offer the above, unified interface.

 ## Statement Execution